 By marking the optional fields, this form is easy for users to fill out

 To make the user’s life easier, you should quit marking the required fields and only mark the optional fields.
 This is because users usually come to forms already expecting to fill everything out.
-It’s implicit in the nature of forms, so there’s no need to explicitly tell users what they need to fill out.
+It’s the implicit nature of filling out forms, so there’s no need to tell users what they need to fill out.

 What’s more helpful is telling them what they don’t need to fill out because it cuts down their work.
-The only time a user would question whether a field needs filling out is if the information that you’re asking for is something they really don’t want to give you.
-For this reason, it’s important that your form only asks for information you absolutely need.
+The only time a user would question whether a field needs filling out is if the information that you’re asking for is something they don’t want to give you.
+For this reason, it’s important that you only ask for information you need.

 Required Fields Outnumber Optional Ones

 When you mark optional fields, the result is always less visual noise for the user.
 This is because most forms usually have more required fields than optional fields.
-This means less marking for a cleaner and clearer user interface.
+This means less red marks for a clearer user interface.

 If you have more optional fields than required fields, you should ask yourself why you’re asking users for so much information you don’t need.
 Asking users for more information than you need is a sure way to get users to not fill out your forms.

-Having less visual noise on your forms not only makes your form easier on the eyes, but it makes filling them out faster.
-You won’t put users on edge with alarming red asterisks, nor will they have to figure out which fields are required.
-By spotting the few marked optional fields, the user automatically knows that the other fields are required.
+Having less visual noise on your forms makes it easier on the eyes and faster to fill out.
+You won’t put users on edge with alarming red asterisks, nor will they have to figure out the required fields.
+By spotting the few marked optional fields, the user implicitly knows that the other fields are required.

 Marked required fields with errors should show after submission, not before

-There is one time when you should mark required fields.
-That’s when the user makes an error and accidentally submits the form without filling out the required fields correctly.
-Marking the required fields the user made an error on is helpful because they have just submitted the form and need to know which fields to correct.
+There is only one time when you should mark required fields.
+That’s when the user makes an error on them when submitting the form.
+Marking erroneous fields with red asterisks tells users which fields they need to correct.
 The marked fields are more of a signal to users than noise in this situation.

-But if your form marks all the required fields with asterisks, users aren’t going to notice where they can save time.
-They’re going to see all the work they need to do on your form and get discouraged.
-If you want users to fill out your form, avoid asterisks for required fields and mark the optional fields.
+By marking optional fields you tell users which fields they don’t need to fill out which can save them time.
+But if your form marks required fields with asterisks, users aren’t going to notice which fields they can skip.
+If you want users to fill out your form faster and easier, avoid marking required fields and mark the optional ones.